-women's swimmer.
-Her travels add to her collection of "Klaudia is the most well rounded international stops.
-She has swum in swimmer we've had come through," Skinner competitions on three continents-North said.
-"She could theoretically score in 10 America, Europe and Asia.
+Her travels add to her collection of international stops.
+She has swum in competitions on three continents-North America, Europe and Asia.
 "That's one of the advantages of this sport," Nazieblo said.
 "If you're good enough, you get to know the world better because you have a chance to participate in meets that are on the other side of the world.
 That's one of the reasons I keep going to swimming.
 I'm hoping to qualify for more meets and see other places."
 Skinner, who raves about Nazieblo's leadership skills with the incoming freshman class, hopes that his superstar gets to take at least one more trip.
 "Swimming fast sets her up for 2020," he said.
 "I believe she has what it takes to go to the Olympic Games [in Tokyo] and represent Poland."
 For sure, she has come a long way in a relatively short amount of time.
 She would be the first to say that.
 In perfect English, too.